haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 The final step of a proposal is for the committee to give a recommendation.
 While the committee should take community discussion into account, they are expected to make recommendations based on their own knowledge, rather than simply reflecting the voices of the participants in the discussion.
-Fundamentally, there are three potential recommendations: rejection, revision, and acceptance.
+Fundamentally, there are three potential recommendations: rejection, revision, and acceptance:

-*Rejection* means that the committee does not believe that the proposal would, in the balance, bring value to the community, and that it should not be acted upon.
+ * *Rejection* means that the committee does not believe that the proposal would, in the balance, bring value to the community, and that it should not be acted upon.
    Furthermore, rejection implies that the committee sees no route to making the proposal acceptable that is short of rewriting it from scratch.
    Among reasons for rejection may be that the problem itself is not considered significant, that the proposal has costs, harms, or overheads that outweigh the benefits, or that the proposal is simply unworkable or based on incorrect understanding and assumptions.
-*Acceptance* means that the committee believes that the proposal should be acted upon as-written.
+ * *Acceptance* means that the committee believes that the proposal should be acted upon as-written.
-*Revision* means that the committee believes that the proposal as written should not be accepted, but that with some changes it could be accepted.
+ * *Revision* means that the committee believes that the proposal as written should not be accepted, but that with some changes it could be accepted.
    This may be technical details, project governance issues, or clarity.

 At most five revisions will be recommended.
 After five revisions, the committee may only recommend acceptance or rejection.